apify/apify-cli/COMMANDS.md

   $ apify [COMMAND]

 COMMANDS
   call     Runs the actor remotely on the Apify platform. create   Creates a new actor project directory from a selected boilerplate
            template.
   info     Displays information about current Apify settings. init     Initializes an actor project in an existing directory. login    Logs in to the Apify platform using the API token. logout   Logs out of the Apify platform. push     Uploads the actor to the Apify platform and builds it there. run      Runs the actor locally in the current directory by executing "npm
            start".
+  secrets  Manages your secrets environment variables.

 ```
 ### apify call